vfarcic/cncf-demo/manuscript/policies/kustomize.md

 # Wait until the Deployment is created

-# NOTE: if you started from this chapter (Production), the Pods
+# If you started from this chapter (Production), the Pods
 #   will not be running since Crossplane is not configured to
 #   manage Cloud resources so the database was not created and,
 #   with it, the Secret with the authentication was not created